 This is where scents and attractants are supposed to be able to help attract fish.
-Adding an odor that fish associate with food can make the difference in these situations.
+Adding an odor that fish associate with food can make a difference in these situations.

-Popular fishing scents include smells such as garlic, anise, crustacean odours such as crawfish.
+Popular fishing scents include smells such as garlic, and anise, and crustacean odors such as crawfish.
 Fish scents such as shad scent and ingredients such as salt and even coffee are thought to be effective too.

-The other way in which attractants work, in the eyes of many anglers and tackle experts, is to mask odours that repel fish.
+The other way in which attractants work, in the eyes of many anglers and tackle experts, is to mask odors that repel fish.

 Even the natural scent of your hands can repel some fish according to some leading anglers.

 Do Fish Hold On to Scented Baits Longer?